heyjianjing/linear_algebra/README.md

 `nla_05`
 * Method of power iterations to compute dominant eigenvalue for diagonalizable matrices
 * Compute eigenvalues for symmetric matrices
-* Compute singular values for general matrices
+* Compute SVD for general matrices